Disjoint Generation of Synthetic Data: Additional experiments

-\paragraph{Hyperparameters and Calibration Influence Results} Clearly, some of the variability in the experiment can be explained by variations in the fit quality of the validator model.
-Moreover, choosing a good validator model for a pipeline is not all down to throwing the most effective classifier at the problem: A model that learns too well how to distinguish valid and invalid joins in the training set will likely not perform well out of sample.
+The presented experiments have many ``moving parts'', and therefore the results have many sources of variability.
+One that should clearly be investigated was the fit quality of the validator model.
+For example, a model that learns too well how to distinguish valid and invalid joins in the training set will likely not perform well out of sample.
 A validator model that underfits, on the other hand, will not pick up on the instrumental cross-correlation and thus not know the difference between plausible and implausible joins any better than random concatenation; perhaps worse due to spurious biases introduced.
+Indeed, choosing a good validator model is not all down to selecting the most effective discriminator architecture.